 Historically, during the En Primeur Tasting Week wine critics, merchants, and wine enthusiasts from around the world are hosted by the chateaux and the Union des Grand Crus de Bordeaux (UGCB) to taste the produce of the vintage.
 Following the tastings, the fine wine critics publish their quality scores on each wine, rating them on a 100 point score, or on a 20-point score.
 These scores provide the market with a qualitative guide to the new Bordeaux vintage and influence the chateaux’ pricing strategy.

 Unfortunately due to the Covid-19 pandemic, the annual Bordeaux Tastings have once again been forced to change from the usual traditions.
-Some tastings will still go ahead in Bordeaux, but samples of the new vintage are now also shipped to some of the key critics and merchants around the world.
-To find out about the latest ratings and 2020 vintage news, please register your details above to have exclusive access to Vin-X investor information.
+Some tastings still went ahead in Bordeaux, but samples of the new vintage were also shipped to some of the key critics and merchants around the world.

 How do the critics rate fine wine?
 Each of the key fine wine critics will taste the new vintage wines at En Primeur (in-barrel samples), when the wines are bottled and at key points in the wine’s lifecycle.
 Robert Parker Jnr established the scoring system for The Wine Advocate where he awarded wines a rating out of 100 points.
 Scoring wines out of 100 is the most commonly used approach by international critics today, however several key critics use a 20-point scale, such as Jancis Robinson.